How to Dissolve an LLC in Texas? (Step-by-Step Guide)

 After submitting the Certificate of Account Status request, the LLC must file Articles of Dissolution and obtain the Certificate of Termination from the Texas Secretary of State.

-Once filed, a physical copy will be sent to each individual member of the LLC, and the registered agent.
+Once we filed the document, a physical copy was sent to each member of our LLC, and our registered agent in Texas.

-The Certificate of Termination is proof that the business can no longer transact business and releases the LLC from any future tax or legal liability.
+The Certificate of Termination is proof that the your business can no longer operate and releases the LLC from any future tax or legal liability.

 How Much Does It Cost to Dissolve an LLC in Texas?

 It costs $40 to dissolve an LLC in Texas and an additional $25 for expedited processing.